NebuloDev/NebuloDev/README.md

 Hiya, I'm Amir.
 I'm a student learning computer and software engineering by working on all sorts of projects, large and small.

-I'm strong in the following languages and frameworks (or try to be) :
+I'm strong in the following languages, tools, and frameworks (or try to be) :
-- Python 🐍
+- Python 🐍 / Flask 🌶️/ FastAPI ⚡
-- Java ☕
-- HTML/CSS/JS 🌐
+- HTML/CSS/JS 🌐 / Electron ⚛️ / Tailwind 💨
-- C# 🪟
+- C# 🪟 / Unity 🧊
-- Flask 🌶️
+- Postgres 🐘 / Docker 📦
-- Electron ⚛️
+- Steamworks ⚙️
-- Unity 🧊
+- Linux 🐧

 You can find code snippets and demo projects of mine in my [CodeLib](https://github.com/NebuloDev/CodeLib).